 We test IsoInfer on mouse genes.
 The reference genomic sequence and known isoforms of all mouse genes are downloaded from UCSC (mm9, NCBI Build 37) [54].
 All exon-intron boundaries of the known isoforms are extracted.
 This dataset contains 26,989 genes and 49,409 isoforms.
 16,392 (60.7%) of the genes have only one isoform and 59 (0.2%) of the genes have more than 10 isoforms.
 5830 (21.6%) of the genes have only one exon and 384 (1.4%) of the genes have more than 40 exon-intron boundaries.
 For the simulation study, only genes with at least two known isoforms are used, which result in 10,595 genes.
 We further extract all the start-end segments and randomly generate relative expression levels of every isoform.
-Although it would be natural to assume that expression levels of isoforms tend to obey a log-normal distribution.
+Although it would be natural to assume that expression levels follow a uniform distribution, it is reported in [55-57] that the expression levels of isoforms tend to obey a log-normal distribution.
 Therefore, we consider three types of distributions.